 7. Everything needs to be an interaction

 The action is in the interaction, Floortimers often say.
-This means that every activity with our child has to be interactive because our children struggle to relate and communicate, thus need practice to develop these neural connections.
+This means that every activity with our child has to be interactive because we are after relating and communicating, thus need practice to develop these neural connections.
 The play in Floortime has to be about Mom and Dad to get that connection and interaction with our children.
 The toys are just a tool.
 Jake gave us an example.
 If a child is just doing a puzzle, we grab all the pieces and says “Oh!
 What piece do you want next?”

 It’s very easy to do an activity and forget to be interactive so we have to always keep in mind to do things in an interactive way.
 If a child is just throwing over and over again, it’s repetitive.
 It’s not interactive.
 I recall Dr. Greenspan saying, imagine a child being repetitive versus interactive with caregivers millions of time.
 Which do you think will bring out the child’s potential more?
 Dr. Gil Tippy had told us the same thing when our son threw pinecones from the ground up into the trees.
 He told us to get in there and say “Hey!
 Where’s my pinecone?
 I want a turn!“